zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-migrate-existing-to-extensioncontrollerbase.md

 }
 ```

-As you can see the controller above requires an extension definition which you can provide using MEF.
+The controller requires an extension definition, which can be provided using MEF.
-This extension definition should extend the ExtensionDefinition class provided by the framework.
+This extension definition should extend the `ExtensionDefinition` class provided by the framework.
 Below is a sample of what this would look like.

 ```cs
 [Export(typeof(ExtensionDefinition))]